CoRank: LLM-Based Compact Reranking with Document Features for Scientific Retrieval: Conclusion

 \section{Conclusion}

 In this work, we first identify fundamental challenges of standard listwise reranking in scientific retrieval.
 On the one hand, the first-stage retriever often fails to rank truly relevant documents high due to the lack of domain-specific training data.
-On the other hand, existing LLM-based listwise reranking methods typically operate over full-document inputs, which are substantial in terms of token usage and therefore limited to a small number of candidates.
-As a result, when the first-stage retrieval is suboptimal for scientific retrieval, the performance of standard reranking method is massively restricted.
+On the other hand, existing LLM-based listwise reranking methods typically operate over full-document inputs, which are substantial in token usage and therefore limited to a small number of candidates.
+As a result, when the first-stage retrieval is suboptimal for scientific retrieval, the performance of standard reranking method is restricted.

-To address this, we propose \Method, a training-free and model-agnostic reranking framework for scientific retrieval. \Method~employs compact semantic features for coarse reranking.
+To address this, we propose \Method, a training-free and model-agnostic reranking framework for scientific retrieval. \Method~employs compact semantic features for coarse-grained reranking.
 This allows the LLM to consider a broader range of candidates within its context window.
-A subsequent fine-grained reranking stage then refines the top results using full-text inputs.
-Experiments on two scientific benchmarks show that \Method~significantly improves reranking performance.
+A subsequent fine-grained reranking stage then refines the top results using full text inputs.
+Experiments on five scientific datasets show that \Method~significantly improves the reranking performance.

-Overall, we are the first to explore semantic features as compact document representations for LLM reranking in scientific retrieval.
-Our results highlight the value of semantic feature extraction as a pre-analysis step in LLM listwise reranking in the scientific domain.
+Overall, we explore semantic features as compact document representations for LLM reranking in scientific retrieval.
+Our results demonstrate how integrating semantic feature extraction into the retrieval pipeline creates a synergistic interaction between information extraction and reranking, leading to more effective scientific literature retrieval.